j2objc-contrib/j2objc-gradle/FAQ.md

 To work with Swift in Xcode, you need to configure a [bridging header](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-XID_81).
 Within that bridging header, include the files needed for using the JRE and any classes that you'd like to access from Swift code.
-Also see the FAQ item on [file not found](#how-do-i-solve-file-not-found-import-error-in-xcode) errors.

 ```objective-c
 // File: ios/IOS-APP/IOS-APP-bridging-header.h